-Mrs Chapman-Hardy, Mr Noble or Mr Eaton
+Mrs Chapman-Hardy or Mr Noble

 Do I need to have strong computer skills and knowledge to undertake this course?
 No. This course allows students with varying computing skills to develop their use of digital technologies.

 Will I get to do practical computing work?
 Yes.
 This course involves both individual and group projects.
 These allow you to do extensive hands-on computing and be involved in collaborative work that simulates the real world.
 Practical work covers a huge range of applications that are common in the workplace